deepsense-ai/seahorse/docs/operations/read_dataframe.md

 In this mode, the operation infers column types.
 When a column contains values of different types, the narrowest possible type will be chosen, so that all the values can be represented in that type.
-Empty cells are treated as ``null``, unless column type is inferred as ``String`` - in this case, they are treated as empty strings.
+Empty cells are treated as ``null``, unless column type is inferred as a ``String`` - in this case, they are treated as empty strings.

 If `convert to boolean` mode is enabled, columns that contain only zeros, ones and empty values will be inferred as `Boolean`.
 In particular, column consisting of empty cells will be inferred as ``Boolean`` containing ``null`` values only.

-Operation assumes that each row in file has the same number of fields.
+The operation assumes that each row in file has the same number of fields.
 In other case, behavior of operation is undefined.

-If the file defines column names they will be used in the output DataFrame.
+If the file defines column names, they will be used in the output DataFrame.
-If a name is missing (or is empty) for some column then the column will be named ``unnamed_X`` (where ``X`` is the smallest positive number so that column names are unique).
+If a name is missing (or is empty) for some column then the column will be named ``unnamed_X`` (where ``X`` is the smallest non-negative number so that column names are unique).
 In case names are not included in the input file or are all empty then the columns will be named ``unnamed_X`` where ``X`` are consecutive integers beginning from 0.

-Escaping of separator sign is done by double quotes sign.
+Escaping of a separator can be achieved by double quotes sign.
-Moreover, all not escaped values will be trimmed before parsing.
-For example, assuming comma as separator, following line
+For example, assuming a comma as separator, following line

 <code>1,abc,"a,b,c","""x""",, z ," z&nbsp;&nbsp;"</code>